ajiteshgogoi/booksync/README.md

    - Connect your Kindle to your computer
    - Find "My Clippings.txt" in your Kindle's documents folder
    - Upload the file through the BookSync interface
-   - The app will parse and start syncing your highlights
+   - The app will parse and queue your highlights for processing
-   - You can close the browser - sync will continue in background
+   - Processing happens via Vercel Cron Jobs every 2 minutes
    - Return anytime to check progress

 3. **Organizing in Notion**